 So my improved fit hypothesis for the Hypercertainty function is —

 Dq1 * Dq2 = 1/A 3

 “Data quality and quantity is inversely related to advocacy certainty and ferocity cubed.”

 -David Dilworth, 2015

 Note 2: * If you weren’t adequately warned – parts of this may be slightly tongue in cheek.

-Note 3: To deeply appreciate the extreme silliness this principle describes, you might peruse the harsh arguments of those who believe Superpowers of Cartoon X are greater than Cartoon Y’s Superpowers; as in “Toonforce vs Omnipotent.”
+Note 3: To deeply appreciate the deep silliness this principle describes, you might peruse the harsh arguments of those who believe Superpowers of Cartoon X are greater than Cartoon Y’s Superpowers; as in “Toonforce vs Omnipotent.”
 (I wish I was kidding.
-But I point it out purely for your edification, because the arguments get me laughing so hard my eyes water.)
+But I must point it out for your edification and entertainment because the arguments get me laughing so hard my eyes water.)